bluzelle/blzjava/src/com/bluzelle/README.md

 ```java
 GasInfo gasInfo = new GasInfo(gasPrice, maxGas, maxFee);
 ```
-* gasPrice - maximum price to pay for gas in ubnt, intefer
+* gasPrice - maximum price to pay for gas in ubnt, integer
 * maxGas - maximum amount of gas to consume for this call, integer
 * maxFee - maximum amount to charge for this call in ubnt, integer